It’s no secret that recruiters are under pressure to bring the best candidates to the right companies.

 In a world becoming increasingly reliant on an internet search, building a name and presenting yourself as the ideal candidate can land you your dream job role.

-Pay careful attention to your personal brand and social media reputation and do your best to build strong bonds with your networks.
-Build up an online hub to showcase your work and employ SEO tactics to attract the right kinds of opportunities to your door.
+Pay careful attention to your brand and social media reputation and do your best to build strong bonds with your networks.
+Build up an online hub to showcase your work and employ SEO tactics to attract the right kinds of opportunities for your career.